 Parents living in the Keo Seima Wildlife Sanctuary REDD+ Project zone help send their children to school through their involvement in forest protection

-Mary, Wisdom and Emmanuel from the WIldlife Works Kasigau Corridor REDD+ Project in Kenya share the challenges their communities face in accessing quality education and their hopes and ambitions for the future.
+Mary, Wisdom and Emmanuel from the Wildlife Works Kasigau Corridor REDD+ Project in Kenya share the challenges their communities face in accessing quality education and their hopes and ambitions for the future.

 Hear from Touch It, a REDD+ scholarship student studying Economics of Informational Technology.
 She hopes to become a professional marketing researcher working with local villagers and farmers in her community after she graduates.